Shore Line East

 The service was introduced in 1990 as a temporary measure to reduce congestion during construction work on I-95.
 However, it proved more popular than expected, and service was continued after construction ended despite criticisms that the line was too expensive to operate.
 Limited service was extended to New London in 1996 and to Stamford in 2001.
 A second station in New Haven was added in 2002, and most of the stations were rebuilt for accessibility between 2001 and 2008.
 Reverse peak service was added in 2007, followed by weekend service in 2008.
 Second platforms were added to several stations between 2014 and 2022 to support bidirectional service.

 Service was temporarily cut during 2018–2019 due to Amtrak track work and a locomotive shortage.
-It was again cut in March 2020 due to the COVID-19 pandemic, though some service was re-added in June 2021.
-Diesel trains were replaced by M8 electric railcars in May 2022.
-Proposals for future expansion include an extension to Westerly, Rhode Island, an infill station in Niantic, and through service to New York City.
+It was again cut in March 2020 due to the COVID-19 pandemic.
+Diesel trains were replaced by Kawasaki M8 electric multiple units in May 2022.
+Proposals for future expansion include extensions to Westerly, Rhode Island, and Norwich, Connecticut, and an infill station in Niantic.

 Service

-Most weekday SLE trains run local between New London and New Haven.
-Until 2020, some peak trains operated through New Haven as far as Stamford.
+Most weekday SLE trains run local between New London and New Haven, with one peak train in each direction operating through New Haven as far as Stamford.
 Eastbound morning trains and westbound afternoon trains skip Madison because it only has one platform, and trains operating in the other direction would have to switch tracks to serve the station.
 All trains that do not operate west of New Haven make a connection with a Metro-North Railroad New Haven Line train at New Haven, for service to and from points in Connecticut, Westchester County, New York, and New York City.
 These connections are commonly used by extreme commuters who live in suburban Connecticut and work in New York City.
 New London SLE multi-ride pass holders are also allowed to board selected Northeast Regional trains.

 Although SLE service is funded by CTDOT, it is operated under contract by Amtrak.
 Amtrak owns and controls the Northeast Corridor east of New Haven.
 West of New Haven, the New Haven Line is owned by CTDOT and trains are dispatched by Metro-North.

 During the OpSail and SailFest tall ship festivals at New London, extra Friday and weekend service is operated from New Haven to New London.
 During OpSail 2000, through service operated from New Haven to Mystic – the only time Shore Line East service has run east of New London.